mimuki/halley/README.md

 # msync_fzf

-A fzf-based mastodon timeline browser.
+A fzf-based fedi timeline browser, for Mastodon and anything that supports the Mastodon API.
 Uses msync at <https://github.com/Kansattica/msync> for actual interaction, and fzf at <https://github.com/junegunn/fzf> for presentation: this repo is just a bunch of scripts to glue it all.

 Hacked extensively to do strange things- features are duct taped on, and will break if you look at them funny.
 The original is <https://git.sr.ht/~rakoo/msync_fzf>, if you want that.